Illinois Alcohol and Drug Use Statistics

 If being active is more important to you on your road to recovery, you can visit towns in Northwest Illinois like Galena, IL, that not only offer high-quality alcohol and drug rehab but also offer skiing at the Chestnut Mountain Resort.
 And you could explore the Horseshoe Mound Preserve, which offers views of three different states.

-Overall, if you are looking for more of a metropolitan experience while going through your alcohol and/or drug rehab program of choice, the Chicagoland region is better suited for your needs while Southern Illinois offers more of a rural experience steeped in nature.
+Overall, if you are looking for more of a metropolitan experience while going through your rehab program of choice, the Chicagoland region is better suited for your needs.
+Meanwhile, Southern Illinois offers more of a rural experience steeped in nature.

 Alcohol and Drug Laws in Illinois